ryanlin10/LLM-Syllogistic-Formal-Verification/README.md

 ## License

-Ensure compliance with DeepSeek V3 model license for commercial use.
+MIT License.
+Ensure compliance with individual model licenses for commercial use.

 ## Contributing